xyproto/vscode-smarthome/README.md

-This is a work in progress.
+This is my first extension and just a test.

+It is not useful.